 Members of the board are eligible to request compensation for their time and expenses on official business, in accordance with the applicable laws and rules.
-You must complete Department of Ecology personnel (Letter of Agreement6) and payroll process (OFM payee registration website7) before requesting reimbursement.
+You must complete Department of Ecology personnel (Letter of Agreement) 6 and payroll process Office of Financial Management (OFM) payee registration website 7 before requesting reimbursement.

-Compensation
+Compensation:

-Members of the board who do not represent state agencies are authorized to request compensation at \$100 for each day during which the member attends an official meeting of the group or performs statutorily prescribed duties approved by the chair of the group.
-8 You will not receive additional compensation for time spent reading or reviewing materials before the meeting.
-For Compensation, Board Members must fill out an A-19 form9.
+Members of the board who do not represent state agencies are authorized to request compensation at \$100 for each day during which the member attends an official meeting of the group or performs statutorily prescribed duties approved by the chair of the group8.
+You will not receive additional compensation for time spent reading or reviewing materials before the meeting.
+For Compensation, Board Members must fill out an A-19 form.9